Advanced Bible Quiz about Bible Characters.

 How did Elisha spoil the plans of the king of Syria, who sent a large army with horses and chariots to Dothan to kill Elisha?

 c.
-Elisha caused a fire wall to erupt between the city and the invading army.
+Elisha caused a firewall to erupt between the city and the invading army.

 b.
 The invading army was blinded.